Man charged in Palm Springs fertility clinic bombing after being arrested by FBI at New York's JFK airport

 The FBI said Bartkus had access to a large quantity of commercially available chemical products that could be combined to create a homemade explosive device.

-Bartkus was a resident of Twentynine Palms, California, home to a large Marine Corps base about an hour's drive from Palm Springs.
-He stated in writings or recordings that he was against bringing people into the world against their will, according to law enforcement sources familiar with the investigation.
+Twentynine Palms is home to a large Marine Corps base about an hour's drive from Palm Springs.